magicpatterns/catalog/README.md

 We are working hard to make Mirrorful more extensive.
 Need any integrations or want a new feature?
 Feel free to [create an issue](https://github.com/Mirrorful/mirrorful/issues) or contribute directly to the repository. _(The first draft of this README was made by a contributor!)_

+To learn more, please visit our [pricing page](https://www.mirrorful.com/pricing).

 ## 🛠️ Contributing

 Whether it's big or small, we love contributions.
 Check out our [contributing guide](https://mirrorful.com/docs/home/contributing).